 Codes of Conduct for Members (and Guests)

-As a Focus Club, with Clubmark status, we take the observence of our codes of conduct very seriously indeed.
+As a Focus Club, with Clubmark status, we take the observance of our codes of conduct very seriously indeed.
 For most people, our codes are simply the codification of common sense and respect for the game, its officials, players on both sides and the youngsters we aim to bring up in the best traditions of club cricket.
 Our codes are fully consistent with ECB best practice and are set out in plain English.
-If you have any questions about them please speak to Julian Dent (Chairman), Simon Roberts (Child Welfare Officer), Mark Lewarne (Junior Section Manager) or any of the team skippers.
+If you have any questions about them please speak to Julian Dent (Chairman), John Gerry (Child Welfare Officer), Mark Lewarne (Junior Section Manager) or any of the team skippers.

 Code of Conduct and Spirit of Cricket